Galileo project: Amalthea

 Although Galileo's main mission was to explore the Galilean moons, it also captured images of four of the inner moons, Thebe, Adrastea, Amalthea, and Metis.
 Such images were only possible from a spacecraft; to Earth-based telescopes they were merely specks of light.
 Two years of Jupiter's intense radiation took its toll on the spacecraft's systems, and its fuel supply was running low in the early 2000s.
 Galileo's cameras were deactivated on January 17, 2002, after they had sustained irreparable radiation damage.

-NASA engineers were able to recover the damaged tape recorder electronics, and Galileo continued to return scientific data until it was deorbited in 2003, performing one last scientific experiment: a measurement of Amalthea's mass as the spacecraft swung by it.
+NASA engineers were able to recover the damaged tape-recorder electronics, and Galileo continued to return scientific data until it was deorbited in 2003, performing one last scientific experiment: a measurement of Amalthea's mass as the spacecraft swung by it.
 This was tricky to arrange; to be useful, Galileo had to fly within 300 km of Amalthea, but not so close as to crash into it.
 This was complicated by its irregular 146 by 262 km potato-like shape.
-It was tidally locked, pointing its long axis towards Jupiter at all times.
-A successful flyby meant knowing which direction the asteroid was pointed in relative to Galileo at all times.
+It was tidally locked, pointing its long axis towards Jupiter.
+A successful flyby meant knowing which direction the asteroid was pointed in relation to Galileo at all times.